-Chatham is one of the top five universities in the world rankings for sustainability as measured by the Association for the Advancement of Sustainability in Higher Education (AASHE)’s Sustainability Tracking, Assessment & Rating System (STARS).
-Chatham earned the second highest gold level rating with an overall STARS score of 75.8, with only one university earning the highest platinum level rating.
+Chatham routinely ranks within the top 25 universities in the world for sustainability as measured by the Association for the Advancement of Sustainability in Higher Education (AASHE)’s Sustainability Tracking, Assessment & Rating System (STARS).

 Chatham University has been selected as one of only 21 universities for The Princeton Review’s Green Honor Roll, which recognizes the most environmentally responsible colleges across the United States.
 Chatham earned a perfect Green Rating score (99 out of 99), which measures "a school's performance as an environmentally aware and prepared institution."

 Chatham University has been recognized as a college that is a best place to learn, to grow, and to succeed by Colleges of Distinction.
 Chatham's inclusion was determined through criteria focusing on excellence in engagement, teaching, community, and outcomes – the aspects that have been shown to result in effective undergraduate education.